robin10125/training-models-to-train-models/README.md

 touch runs/deepseek_lite_ant_mjwarp_rlvr/PAUSE
 ```

-The process exits cleanly after the current candidate batch or trainer epoch.
 With the default GPU batching, the batch is one EUREKA generation; pass
 `--no-mjwarp-candidate-batching` for candidate-by-candidate pause boundaries.